Estimated reading time: 4 minutes

-Millions of small business owners throughout the country are in the same position as you – looking for ways to save money without sacrificing quality or customer service.
+Millions of small business owners throughout the country are looking for ways to save money without sacrificing quality or customer service.
 Stretching every dollar is an intelligent business move because it provides a nice financial cushion during unexpected slow sales periods or sudden economic downturns.
 One way that business owners are saving money is by taking advantage of the Section 179 tax deduction.
-If you are not familiar with this IRS tax code, this Balboa Capital blog post is your Section 179 tax deduction guide.
+If you are unfamiliar with this IRS tax code, this Balboa Capital blog post is your Section 179 tax deduction guide.

-It has all the critical information you need to know, such as the 2021 deduction and bonus depreciation limits.
-Read on to learn how you can put Section 179 to work for your business.
+It has all the critical information you need, such as the 2023 deduction and bonus depreciation limits.
+Read on to learn how to put Section 179 to work for your business.

 How it all started.

-The Section 179 tax deduction dates back to 1981, when it became part of the Economic Recovery Tax Act (ERTA).
+The Section 179 tax deduction dates back to 1981 when it became part of the Economic Recovery Tax Act (ERTA), as explained in more detail on History.com™¹.
 It was enacted to boost the economy by giving unique tax benefits to businesses.
-It allows business owners to deduct all or part of the purchase price of equipment in the year it is acquired and put into use.
+It allows business owners to deduct all or part of the equipment purchase price in the year it is acquired and used.
 This is an excellent alternative to removing the cost basis over several years.

 Current section 179 deduction limits.